Why Early Area Measurement is the Contractor’s Best Friend

 For many contractors, area referencing isn’t just a luxury; it’s a necessity.
 Be it for valuation, streamlining management, planning out logistics, or even prepping for a sale or acquisition – the significance is immense.

-At Michael Gallie & Partners, we advise floor area measurement to be carried out at design stage, even before a tower crane starts to appear on-site and more importantly any legally binding contracts are signed with the client.
+At Michael Gallie & Partners, we advise floor area measurement to be carried out at the design stage, even before a tower crane starts to appear on-site and more importantly any legally binding contracts are signed with the client.

-Michael Gallie & Partners are regulated by the RICS and can provide you with the added assurance of having industry leading £10 million Professional Indemnity insurance cover.
+Michael Gallie & Partners are regulated by the RICS and can provide you with the added assurance of having industry-leading £10 million Professional Indemnity insurance cover.

 - What is area referencing?
 Area referencing involves accurate measurement of floor spaces, ensuring they adhere to specific codes or standards.

 - Why is early measurement crucial in construction?
 Early measurement ensures accuracy from the design phase, helping avoid costly mistakes and contract breaches later on.

 - How does area referencing tie into contracts?
 Contracts often have clauses guaranteeing specific floor sizes; accurate area referencing ensures these clauses are met, preventing potential penalties.

 - Are deviations from the measurement code common in construction?
 While not the norm, discrepancies can occur.
 Hence, the emphasis on proactive area referencing to mitigate risks.